Associate Professor Eve McDonald-Madden

 Dr Zunyi Xie

-Zunyi is a remote sensing researcher of terrestrial ecohydrological systems.
-His PhD work focused on integrating GRACE observations with various other satellite data to study hydrological dynamics, ecological functions and their interactions under the impacts of hydroclimatic extremes.
-His current Postdoc project is developing a novel approach coupling remote sensing big data techniques (e.g. GEE) with socio-economic analysis and decision making to identify global ‘Uncontested lands’.
-Then building a cost-effective frame to prioritise their use for SDGs of renewable energy, poverty, food and conservation.
+Zunyi is a postdoctoral research fellow and his research uses novel applications of remote sensing, spatial modelling and time-series analysis to explore ecohydrological interactions and map environmental changes for improved management.
+His PhD work focused on integrating GRACE observations with various other satellite data to study hydrological dynamics, ecological functions and their interactions under hydroclimatic extremes.
+His current Postdoc project is developing a novel approach coupling remote sensing big data techniques (e.g. GEE) with socio-economic analysis and decision making to identify global ‘Uncontested lands’ for multiple SDGs of renewable energy, poverty, food and conservation.

 Gloria is a postdoctoral research fellow investigating ecosystem networks through the use of ecological models for evaluating risks of species reintroduction, level of monitoring, and possible management alternatives for conservation purposes.
 Her work focuses on the thorough treatment of available system data in rigorous mathematical models to aid understanding of complex interactions as well as improving prediction and optimization of complex-system dynamics.
 Gloria is currently working on assessing ecosystem-wide risks of threatened species translocation.